Diet

 As moderation is crucial for your guinea pig’s health, you should feed your pet only once to twice a week with this vegetable.

-Thus, mix cauliflower with other types of vegetables and fruits you know your guinea pig eats and loves.
+Mix cauliflower with other types of vegetables and fruits you know your guinea pig already eats and loves.
+Similar veggies like asparagus or cabbage make great companions in a veggie mix.

 Can Guinea Pigs Eat Cauliflower Leaves?

-Leaves are not hard to chew; guinea pigs love eating them.
+They’re not hard to chew, and guinea pigs love eating them.

 Can Guinea Pigs Eat Cauliflower Florets?